e-clearing-net/OCHP/OCHP-direct.md

 ## Inform a provider about a charging process (both interfaces)

-The provider must get informed by the operator about any status updates to an OCHP-direct charging process, at least when a charging process starts as well as when it ends.
+The provider must get informed by the operator about any status updates to an OCHP-direct charging process.
+This should cover at least the start, change and end functionalities.
-The operator's backend must make use of a threshold in order to avoid too many messages (It is recommended not to send InformProvider more than once every 15 minutes, unless the parameters of the charging process were changed).
+The operator's backend must make use of a threshold in order to avoid too many messages (it is recommended not to send InformProvider more than once every 15 minutes, unless the parameters of the charging process were changed or an InformProvider was requested by the Provider).

 The provider may request additional InformProvider messages from the CPO to follow the progress of the charging process.
-In order not to overwhelm any system involved, it is recommended not to exceed a frequency of 15 minutes between each such request.
+In order not to overwhelm any system involved, it is strongly recommended not to exceed a frequency of 15 minutes between each such request.

 The information types are:
  * Start of a charging session: _The process was authorized and the car is properly connected._ The operator must send an InformProvider to the provider in this case.
  * End of a charging session: _The charging session has ended by any event and will not be resumed._ The operator must send an InformProvider to the provider in this case.
- * Metering information (status).
-This information should also be included in start and end messages.
+ * Metering information (status): This information should also be included in start and end messages.
 If possible, meter values should always be included in their most up-to-date form in any InformProvider message.
- * Power management information (status)
+ * Power management information (status): _The charging parameters for the charging session have changed._
  * Invoicing ready, CDR sent (finish)